DefectDojo/django-DefectDojo/DOCKER.md

 *  The `--py-autoreload 1` parameter in entrypoint-uwsgi-dev.sh will make uwsgi handle python hot-reloading.
 *  The mysql port is forwarded to the host so that you can access your database from outside the container.

-To update changes in static ressources, served by nginx, just refresh the browser with ctrl + F5.
+To update changes in static resources, served by nginx, just refresh the browser with ctrl + F5.

 *Notes about volume permissions*